Last updated: June 5, 2026

 Step 7 – Train Your Team and Go Live

 Once everything works, it’s time to bring everyone on board.
-Offer a short training session so your team knows:
+Offer a short training session so your team knows how to log in, how to find their files, and who to call if something goes wrong.

 After training, make the full switch.
 Monitor systems closely for the first few days and provide support if needed.